ImTani/imTani/README.md

 ## 🚀 Current Projects

 - **Rise&Shine**: My upcoming mobile game, a puzzle platformer initially made for the Learn You A Game Jam 2024

-## 🎮 Past Projects

-- **Time Manipulation Mechanics**: A showcase of time-warping abilities inspired by games like *Braid*.
-This project was submitted for the *Mechanically Challenged* challenge.
+- **TimeRewind2D**: A godot plugin that implements time-warping abilities inspired by games like *Braid*.
+This project was initially developed for the *Mechanically Challenged* challenge.
-- **Twitch Stream Overlays**: Custom overlays that turn my viewers into walking characters on the stream.
+- **Twitch Stream Overlay**: My custom twitch overlay built with godot that turns my viewers into walking characters on the stream and much more.

 ## 🌱 What I’m Learning